MailerSend logo

 Which is more popular, MailerSend or SendGrid?

-On the Knock platform, MailerSend handled <1M messages from April 13th to July 12th compared to 500M+ for SendGrid.
-MailerSend is currently trending upward in adoption, while SendGrid volume has remained stable.
+On the Knock platform, MailerSend handled <1M messages from May 24th to August 22nd compared to 500M+ for SendGrid.
+MailerSend volume has remained stable, while SendGrid volume has remained stable.

 Can I use both MailerSend and SendGrid together?